-- 35,474 shares of our common stock issuable upon the exercise of options outstanding as of June 30, 2017, with a weighted average exercise price of \$14.45 per share; - 4,211 shares of our common stock issuable upon the exercise of options granted after June 30, 2017 through August 15, 2017, with an exercise price of \$34.46 per share; and - 3,215 shares of common stock reserved for future issuance under our Krystal Biotech, Inc. 2017 Stock Incentive Plan as of August 15, 2017, and any future increase in shares reserved for issuance under such plan.
+- 159,633 shares of our common stock issuable upon the exercise of options outstanding as of June 30, 2017, with a weighted average exercise price of \$3.21 per share; - 18,949 shares of our common stock issuable upon the exercise of options granted after June 30, 2017 through August 15, 2017, with an exercise price of \$7.66 per share; - 14,468 shares of common stock reserved for future issuance under our Krystal Biotech, Inc. 2017 Stock Incentive Plan as of August 15, 2017, and any future increase in shares reserved for issuance under such plan; and - 900,000 shares of common stock reserved for future issuance under our Krystal Biotech, Inc. 2017 IPO Stock Incentive Plan, which will become effective upon the completion of this offering, and any future increase in shares reserved for issuance under such plan.